pranavpandey/dynamic-utils/README.md

 - `boolean isSystemApp(applicationInfo)` - To detect the given ApplicationInfo is a system app or not.

-### DynamicTaskUtils

-Helper class to easily execute or cancel an AsyncTask by handling all the exceptions.

-- `void cancelTask(asyncTask)` - Try to cancel the supplied AsyncTask.

-- `void executeTask(asyncTask)` - Try to execute the supplied AsyncTask.

 ### DynamicUnitUtils

-Helper class to perform unit conversions.
+Helper class to perform `unit` conversions.

 - `int convertDpToPixels(dp)` - To convert DP into pixels.